(originally posted 8/2/2017)

 I have read and reread Kathleen Dowling Singh’s book, The Grace in Aging.
 She encourages us in our later years to do a life review.
 She poses this question for us to consider: “What do I need to clear up or let go of to be more peaceful?”

 Sitting quietly in God’s presence is just plain frightening to me.
-It always reminds me of my many visits to the principal’s office, waiting outside his door, anticipating my punishment.
+It reminds me of my many visits to the principal’s office, waiting outside his door, anticipating my punishment.

 Here is the refrain that kept playing in my head most of the day:

-You are more than the choices that you’ve made
+You are more than the choices that you’ve made.

-You are more than the sum of your past mistakes
+You are more than the sum of your past mistakes.

-You are more than the problems you create
+You are more than the problems you create.

-You’ve been remade
+You’ve been remade.

 And, because I am so weird, here is the vision I got of how I so often see myself:

-But, that is NOT what God sees.
+But that is NOT what God sees.

-“These foundational views of who we are, what life is like, what the world is like, what other people are like, and how we should be were formed six or seven decades ago.
+As I was rereading my notes in Singh’s book, something else she said struck me, “These foundational views of who we are, what life is like, what the world is like, what other people are like, and how we should be were formed six or seven decades ago.
 Because these paradigms are so foundational in our psyche, we rarely examine them.
 They are our unmindful “givens,” the beliefs of our ignorance.
-We defend our habit patterns and egos, even though they were created in circumstances that no longer exist by children who no longer exist.
+We defend our habit patterns and egos, even though they were created in circumstances that no longer exist by children who no longer exist.”

 That is powerful stuff!
-I suppose because I have been the way I am for so long I have been inclined to believe that, like the color of my hair (which…full disclosure…I dye), or the extra fat cells around my middle (which I have become good at hiding under bulky clothes)…
+I suppose because I have been the way I am for so long, I’m inclined to believe that, like the color of my hair or the extra fat cells around my middle, it’s just who I am…I cannot change.

-At every moment of every day God can wipe the slate clean:
+At every moment of every day, God can wipe the slate clean:

 And start over.
-“Okay, Linda, let’s try that again shall we?”
+“Okay, Linda, let’s try that again, shall we?”

 He can wipe away the tears, heal the wounds, fix all the broken parts…

 …and remake me into the person he originally created me to be.
-He can do that for you too if you let Him!
+He can do that for you too, if you let Him!